wpack-wg/bundled-responses/bundle-format.md

 ## Core sections: `index`, `critical` and `responses`

+The bundle MUST contain the `index` and `responses` sections.
+All other sections are optional.

 ### The `index` section

 <span id="section-index">The `index` section</span> is the table of contents for the entire bundle.
 It maps URLs to offset/length pairs in the responses section.